edina/fieldtrip-overlays/README.md

 fieldtrip-map-mbtiles
 =====================

-A plugin for Fieltrip Open for adding mbtiles layers on the phone
+Map Mbtiles is a Fieldtrip Open plugin for adding mbtiles to the map.